-NHS numbers are an example of the types of personal data (information that identifies living individuals) that Devon County Council handles.
-All of the personal data collected and used by Devon County Council must be processed in accordance with the Data Protection Act Principles.
+NHS Numbers are an example of the types of personal data (information that identifies living individuals) that Devon County Council handles.
+All of the personal data collected and used by Devon County Council must be processed in accordance with relevant data protection laws.

 Who do we share personal data with?

 The Health and Social Care (Safety and Quality) Act 2015 places a legal obligation to share the NHS Number where “reasonably able”.
 We may share the NHS Number with third parties where individuals need to be clearly identified for the purpose of providing care, preventing damage or distress or preventing criminal offences.
 There is an expectation that where we have commissioned a third party and provided them with NHS Numbers we understand how they will use it.

 Information may be shared, for primary or secondary purposes, with the following categories of organisation:

 - Health trusts.

 How long do we keep NHS Numbers?

 NHS Numbers will be kept as long as necessary for the purpose of providing health or social care.
 We do not keep NHS Numbers longer than necessary.